Alejandro Galindo (footballer): 2009–10: Loan to Atlético Juventud

 He debuted in the professional football in Atlético Juventud, an affiliated club of Santa Fe playing in the Categoría Primera B, where he played 31 matches and scored 1 goal.

 2011: Return to Santa Fe

 He returned to Independiente Santa Fe for the 2011 Categoría Primera A season, debuting on 9 March in the draw 0–0 against Bogotá F.C. in the Copa Colombia.

 2012: League title and departure

 Galindo played a total of 10 matches for Santa Fe (3 in the league and 7 in the Copa Colombia), and earned the 2012 Apertura title.

-On 8 January 2013, Santa Fe confirmed that Galindo, along with six other players, were released fron the club.
+On 8 January 2013, Santa Fe confirmed that Galindo, along with six other players, were released from the club.

 Municipal

 He joined Municipal from the Liga Nacional for the 2013–14 season, after almost a year without having played a game.
 He debuted on 9 October, in the match against Malacateco.